-In the U.S. alone, seasonal flu has already caused 32 million illnesses, 310,000 hospitalizations and 18,000 deaths this 2019-2020 season, according to the Center for Disease Control and Prevention (CDC), making the mortality rate for this season 0.
+In the U.S. alone, seasonal flu has already caused 32 million illnesses, 310,000 hospitalizations, and 18,000 deaths this 2019-2020 season, according to the Center for Disease Control and Prevention (CDC), making the mortality rate for this season 0.
 5%.
-The incubation period for the flu I 1-2 days on average, so people know they are sick relatively quickly making it easier to identify and contain outbreaks.
+The incubation period for the flu I 1-2 days on average, so people know they are sick relatively quickly, making it easier to identify and contain outbreaks.

-Seasonal flu is a common illness known to mankind for millennia.
+Seasonal flu is a common illness known to humankind for millennia.
 The medical and scientific world knows a lot about the ever-changing seasonal virus – and there are updated vaccines every year to protect the population from getting the flu.

 The Coronavirus (Covid-19) is a very new virus, only discovered in December 2019.
 There is not much-confirmed information about the illness, and new development happens daily.
-It is also not a virus previously known to mankind, as it is primarily a zoologic virus or a virus that lives in animal hosts.
+It is also not a virus previously known to humanity, as it is primarily a zoologic virus or a virus that lives in animal hosts.
 These are among the reasons why people are particularly concerned about Covid-19.

 While the world waits for the vaccine, standard precautions can help reduce the risk of disease transmission.
 These include: